Uluru Statement from the Heart: Public polling

+Following the defeat of the referendum on the first element of the statement, polling in November 2023 found public support for a treaty had declined to 33% (37% opposing, 31% undecided), down from 58% support in October 2023.
+The same poll also found public support for a truth telling commission through a Makarrata commission to be 35% (31% opposed and 34% undecided).
+Support for a Voice implemented by legislation recorded a 40% approval, with 40% opposed and 20% undecided.
+However, support for the government consulting with an independent Indigenous representative body (as alluded to in an unsigned letter released after the referendum) received higher support, with 43% supporting the idea, 34% opposed and 23% undecided.

 Accolades and support

-Support for the Uluru Statement from the Heart has grown since 2017.
-The Uluru Dialogue, the group that continues the work of the Uluru Statement from the Heart, is supported by prominent individuals, ordinary Australians from all walks of life, and a range of organisations from football clubs, medical and historical associations, through to banks and corporations such as Rio Tinto and Qantas.
+The Uluru Statement from the Heart received significant public support from individuals, institutions and civil society groups following its release in 2017.
+The Uluru Dialogue, a group formed from key members of the writers of the statement based in the UNSW Indigenous Law Centre to advocate for the requests of the statement, received support by many members of the public, prominent individuals, and a range of organisations from football clubs, medical and historical associations, through to banks and corporations such as Rio Tinto and Qantas.

-In his 2019 induction speech to the Logies Hall of Fame, Journalist Kerry O'Brien voiced his support for the Uluru statement from the heart by calling on the Australian Parliament, during the current term, to "make a genuine effort to understand and support what is embodied in the Uluru Statement From the Heart".
+In his 2019 induction speech to the Logies Hall of Fame, Journalist Kerry O'Brien voiced his support for the Uluru Statement from the Heart by calling on the Australian Parliament, during the current term, to "make a genuine effort to understand and support what is embodied in the Uluru Statement From the Heart".
 He added "the Uluru statement represents no threat to a single individual in any corner of this country, and certainly no threat to the integrity of Parliament.
 And if you're told that, don't you believe it.
-On the contrary, it will add much to the integrity of our nation".
+On the contrary, it will add much to the integrity of our nation."

-In May 2019, 22 leaders in the Australian finance sector called for all Australians to embrace the Uluru Statement from the heart.
-Investment banker and philanthropist, John Wylie wrote in the Weekend Australian "We believe that accepting the call in the Uluru Statement for constitutional recognition will be a foundation stone of a modern Australia that’s a spiritually generous country truly at peace with itself and its history".
+In May 2019, 22 leaders in the Australian finance sector called for all Australians to embrace the Uluru Statement from the Heart.
+Investment banker and philanthropist, John Wylie wrote in the Weekend Australian: "We believe that accepting the call in the Uluru Statement for constitutional recognition will be a foundation stone of a modern Australia that’s a spiritually generous country truly at peace with itself and its history."

 The Cape York Institute established the "From the Heart" education project in early 2020.
-The aim of the project is to increase awareness and understanding of the Uluru Statement from the Heart and a constitutionally-enshrined Voice to Parliament, and to show that it is a fair and practical reform.
+The aim of the project is to increase awareness and understanding of the Uluru Statement from the Heart and a constitutionally enshrined Voice to Parliament, and to show that it is a fair and practical reform.